-You Can’t Support Catalunya’s Secession Movement If You Were Horrified By Brexit | Fast Company
+You Can’t Support Catalonia’s Secession Movement If You Were Horrified By Brexit

 Being out of the European Union means that these companies would have trouble exporting their products and services, as they would be subject to custom taxes.
 It would also limit their ability to hire people, something that is already affecting startups in Barcelona.
 While some businesspeople keep their faith in the future of the city as a main technological hub in the continent, no matter what happens, others feel that they may have to leave.
 Just today, it was announced that the Catalan situation has diminished the country’s growth forecast for 2018.

-There are reportedly thousands of individuals taking their money out of local bank branches in fear of a “corralito,” a mechanism they worry the Catalonian government would use to force citizens to keep their money in the region, even while CaixaBank or Banco Sabadell claim that this is not technically possible.
+There are reportedly thousands of individuals taking their money out of local bank branches in fear of a “corralito,” a mechanism they worry the Catalan government would use to force citizens to keep their money in the region, even while CaixaBank or Banco Sabadell claim that this is not technically possible.

-Some immigrants and natives are also abandoning the region because they are tired of the independence movement pressure and their aggressiveness.
+Some immigrants and natives are also abandoning the region because they are tired of the independence-movement pressure and its aggressiveness.
 For all their call to dialogue, the independence champions say, if you are not with them, you are a fascist.
 Even recognized fighters against the oppression during the Franco years, like singer Joan Manuel Serrat, are classified this way by the independent movement.

 The Constitution Is The Way